waynefox/personal-blog-lite/content/blog/react-router-play/index.md

 # React Router Playground

-I wanted to learn a bit more about how the react-rtouter-dom works for a simple navigation on a website. its a clean and simple nav with a image loading to confirm page change.
+I wanted to learn a bit more about how the react-router-dom works for a simple navigation on a website. its a clean and simple nav with a image loading to confirm page change.

 ## Github